cmichi/visual-traceroute/README.md

 # Project Status?

-Work in progress!
-Still some bugs and I want to beautify it.
+Some bugs left and I want to resolve the `dig` dependency.

+# Maps

+The textures are taken from the [http://visibleearth.nasa.gov/view_set.php?categoryId=2363&p=1](NASA's Blue Marble project).

 # GeoIP